 3 Star or Better

-For the first time the United Nations has included road safety as a Sustainable Development Goal (3.6). iRAP believes that improving the world’s roads to a 3-star or better standard is a key way to achieve the SDG target of halving road deaths and injuries by 2020.
+iRAP believes that improving the world’s roads to a 3-star or better standard is a key way to achieve the United Nations Sustainable Development Goals target of halving road deaths and injuries by 2030.

 The global 3-star or better campaign provides decision makers with the knowledge and investment business case to eliminate 1 and 2-star roads and save lives.
 The independent Fund for Global Health has established the Three Star Coalition to build a group of like-minded organisations advocating for the design and construction of safer roads in the developing world.
 Specifically they advocate for roads to be built to a minimum 3-star standard for all road users.